e3w2q/Pangaea-keyboard/build_guide_en.md

 The Pangaea keyboard has a variety of optional features.
 This build guide describes the assembly procedure for a standard configuration.

-*note: For more information on optional features, please refer to [Optional Features](#Optional Features).
+*note: For more information on optional features, please refer to [Optional features](#optional-features)

 The standard configuration described in this build guide is as follows,